sanjin-qi20/pcdi_diffusion_inversion/pcdi_diffusion_inversion/README.md

 # PCDI Diffusion Inversion

-This project is a compact implementation of the paper algorithm in `Physics-Constrained Joint Seismic Inversion via the Adjoint-State Method and Diffusion Models polished copy back.md`.
+This project is a compact implementation of the paper algorithm in Adjoint-Guided Physics-Constrained Diffusion Sampling for Post-Stack Convolutional Impedance Inversion
 It trains a conditional diffusion prior from noiseless Marmousi2 and Overthrust triplets: seismic data, low-frequency model, and true model.